kingdonb/cozystack-talm-demo/SPEEDRUN.md

 We have 3 machines on a special DHCP network set to netboot a Cozystack-branded Talos Linux installer image from Matchbox server, and they are now in maintenance mode, with clean wiped disks, fully booted.

-Next, follow the steps in the README beginning with `make mrproper` if necessary
+Next, follow the steps in the README beginning with `make mrproper` if necessary, then `make init`

+If you want to recreate the nodes from scratch, you can `make clean-nodes` and `make template`

 In your clone, `head -30 README.md` for the tl;dr which you can read and understand later.